oracle/opengrok/Webapp-configuration.md

     The contents of this file will be displayed as the error page when the user is forbidden to see a particular project with `HTTP 403` code.

+The directory where to find include files can be configured in the read-only configuration with the `includeRoot` property.

 # webapp parameters

 You might need to modify the web application if you don't store the